Would you like a commercial appointment? A consultant will call you back.

 The inaugural edition of WeCargo attracted some of the industry’s big names.
-Orange was involved for their expertise in IoT.
+Orange was involved for their expertise in Internet of Things (IoT).
 The project also included the Chinese internet giant Alibaba Cloud, whose first European logistics centre will set up shop at Liège Airport, Qatar Airways and the Liège investment fund LeanSquare.
 These companies understand the magnitude of the technological challenges within the air cargo industry and the aviation industry as a whole.
 The digitalisation of information on transport flows both in the air and on the ground, big data , drones, self-driving cars, objects that communicate with each other...
 All these innovations are expected to have a huge impact in and around airports.

 Inspire and encourage innovation

 ‘The primary goal of WeCargo was to stimulate and inspire the international cargo community,’ explains Luc Partoune, CEO of Liège Airport.
 ‘The participation of Orange, Alibaba and Qatar Airways provided start-ups with the perfect opportunity to come into direct contact with the leading players.’

 Orange, as a global expert on IoT, played an active role, demonstrating the importance and introducing the possibilities of NB-IoT, LTE and 5G.
 These technologies are highly suited to tracking & tracing the intelligent warehouse of the future and smart airports/cities.
 Thanks to Orange, the participants at the summit were even able to try out a few NB-IoT and LTE kits.
 These and other innovations offer an early answer to the challenges the air cargo industry will face tomorrow.